Thursday 23 May 2013

 ID

-High Dynamic Range imaging (HDR) is a set of techniques that allow a greater dynamic range between the lightest and darkest areas of an image than standard photographic methods.
+Welcome to the High Dynamic Range section of our website.
+For those not familiar with the technique, what exactly does it do?
+My definition would be that HDR is a process that allows a greater dynamic range between the lightest and darkest areas of an image than standard photographic methods.
 This wider dynamic range allows HDR images to more accurately represent the wide range of intensity levels found in real scenes.
+For example, if you've taken a picture where the shadows are too dark and/or the highlights are too bright, then HDR can help you recover lost detail.
+It can often retrieve an otherwise failed shot, but it also seems particularly effective at bringing out reflections in water.

-On this page are two examples of shots before v after processing through HDR.
-The before shots weren’t exactly rubbish, but the after versions undeniably have more vibrancy and arguably are therefore more interesting (click the thumbnails on the right for their larger versions).
-Now there are those that say that HDR processing results in ‘fake’-looking pictures; all we can say is have a look at a range of pictures and see what you think.
-If you want to see some really striking HDR shots, where the HDR-effect takes precedence over subtlety, click here.
+On this page are two examples of shots before v after HDR processing.
+The before shots weren’t exactly rubbish, but the after versions are arguably more interesting (click the thumbnails on the right for their larger versions).
+Now there are those that say that HDR processing results in ‘fake’-looking pictures; all I can say is have a look at a range of pictures and see what you think.
+To decide for yourself, open our gallery of HDR pictures, by clicking here [requires login]

-© trencherman 2013.
-All rights reserved
+© trencherman 2024 All rights reserved